svengo/docker-tor/README.md

 When listing a node, it’s better to list it by fingerprint than by nickname: fingerprints are more reliable.

 (Default: *empty*)

+## Feedback
+Please report any problems as issue on github: https://github.com/svengo/docker-tor/issues